pmhahn/pmhahn.github.io/_posts/2020-09-12-docker-run-user.md

 ---

 `docker` is nice to run application commands as you can put them into a container, which also includes the required dependencies.
-This saves you from cluttering your notebook with a multitude of strange packages from Debian, PIP, golang, … We're already using this for running our DocBook toolchain or `ucslint` and are in the process to convert `ucs-ec2-tools` to this.
+This saves you from cluttering your notebook with a multitude of strange packages from Debian, PyPI, golang, … We're already using this for running our DocBook toolchain or `ucslint` and are in the process to convert `ucs-ec2-tools` to this.

 Most of these images require access to your files:
 `ucslint` for checking your code, `ucs-ec2-tools` for your `.cfg` and associated files, `DocBook` to your documentation.